register logged in as - logout - login

 Garden habitat open, sunny position

-Soil alkaline, well drained soil
+Soil well drained soil

 Plant category Alpine